Tutorial

 What an agent is in Mastra

-In Mastra, an agent is a configured instance of the Agent class.
-You give it
+In Mastra, an agent is just a configured instance of the Agent class.

-instructions, a model, and — optionally — tools, memory, and more.
-Mastra owns
+You hand it instructions, a model, and — optionally — tools, memory, and more.
+Mastra owns the loop underneath.
+You only describe the behavior.

 Step 1: Define an agent